DomT4/homebrew-autoupdate/README.md

 # Homebrew-autoupdate

 An easy, convenient way to automatically update Homebrew.

-This script will run once every 24 hours, doing both brew update & brew upgrade.
+This script will run once every 24 hours, doing `brew update`.
+`brew upgrade` can also be handled automatically but is an optional flag.

 [![](http://imgs.xkcd.com/comics/update.png)](https://xkcd.com/1328/)